Blue light may speed healing of burn graft donor sites

 Summary

 This study tests whether adding blue light therapy to standard wound care helps donor sites (the area where healthy skin is taken for grafting) heal faster in burn patients.
-About 25 adults with deep burns will have two donor sites treated differently: one with usual care alone, the other with usual care plus blue light.
-Researchers will compare healing time, pain, infection signs, and scar quality up to 3 months later.
+About 25 adults with deep burns will have two donor sites: one treated with standard care alone, the other with standard care plus blue light.
+Researchers will compare healing time, pain, infection signs, and scar quality.

 Disclaimer Read more